EnioAguiar/post-pulsar/PRIVACY-POLICY.md

 ### b.
 Information Collected Automatically:

-- **Usage Data:** We collect information about how you interact with our Services, such as which features you use and the frequency of access.
+- **Usage Data:** We collect information about how you interact with our Services, such as which features you use, the pages you visit, and the frequency of access.
+This data is used to understand user behavior and improve the service.
 - **Log and Device Data:** We collect information that your browser or device sends us, such as your IP address, device type, operating system, and error logs.

 ## 2. How We Use Your Information